cat-cfs/StandardImportToolPlugin/README.md

 here:
 `C:\Program Files (x86)\Operational-Scale CBM-CFS3\CBMSIT.dll`

-tutorial6.xls which is referenced in example code is found by default in this directory:
-`C:\Program Files (x86)\Operational-Scale CBM-CFS3\Tutorials\Tutorial 6`

 ## Command line usage

 If you want a binary copy instead of building please look [here](https://github.com/cat-cfs/StandardImportToolPlugin/releases)